zhxmath/zhxmath.github.io/_pages/publications.md

 1. **Zhang, H.** and Li, X. (2023).
 A framework for mediation analysis with massive data. *Statistics and Computing*,  DOI: 10.1007/s11222-023-10255-x

-1. Wang, T., **Zhang, H.**#  and Sun, L. (2023).
-Renewable learning for multiplicative regression model with streaming datasets. *Computational Statistics*.
-DOI: 10.1007/s00180-023-01360-6 (The first author is a Master student under my supervision)

 1. Perera, C.,**Zhang, H.**, Zheng, Y., Hou, L., Qu, A., Zheng, C., Xie, K. and Liu, L. (2022).
 HIMA2: high-dimensional mediation analysis and its application in epigenome-wide DNA methylation data. *BMC Bioinformatics*, 23:296.

 1. **Zhang, H.**, Hou, L. and Liu, L. (2022) A review of high-dimensional mediation analyses in DNA methylation studies.
 In Guan, Weihua (Ed.), *Epigenome-Wide Association Studies: Methods and Protocols*, 2432, 123-135.